 In order to provide you with adequate medical care, the Laurie Hamre Center for Health & Wellness at Macalester must have your health history form.
-Please return your completed health and wellness paperwork form by 16 Aug 2023.
-Macalester College and the State of Minnesota requires proof that you have had the following immunizations to be enrolled for the 2023-2024 academic year:
+Please return your completed health and wellness paperwork form by Aug 14, 2024.
+Macalester College and the State of Minnesota require proof that you have had the following immunizations to be enrolled for the 2024-2025 academic year:

-- Tdap (Tetanus) Booster received within the last 10 years - 2 MMR (Measles, Mumps, Rubella) first dose received after 1st birthday - Meningitis Immunization given after the age of 16 - Up-to-date COVID-19 vaccine status as defined by: CDC definition on August 17, 2023 (note that as of May 19th, guidance that up to date means having received at least one booster) For more information, visit the Immunization Policy at Macalester College.
+- Tdap (Tetanus) Booster received within the last 10 years - 2 MMR (Measles, Mumps, Rubella) first dose received after 1st birthday - Meningitis Immunization given after the age of 16

-If immunizations are not complete by 16 Aug 2023, make sure to email health@macalester.edu.
-Failure to provide proof of required immunizations may result in hold on your academic record or other actions.
+If immunizations are not complete by Aug 14, 2024, make sure to email health@macalester.edu.
+Failure to provide proof of required immunizations may result in a hold on your academic record or other actions.

 You will not be able to continue enrollment in the Fall semester until a record of these immunizations is on file at the Hamre Center for Health & Wellness.
 Note: Tuberculin Skin (Tuberculosis) test is a requirement and can be done at the Hamre Center OR by outside providers (e.g. MinuteClinic).

-Macalester is waiting for guidance from the United States federal and Minnesota state governments in determining which vaccines received outside the US will be accepted and/or if there is risk in receiving a US vaccine upon arrival if you had a different vaccine recently.
-Macalester will have vaccines available when you arrive to campus.
-When more information is made available, it will be shared with the Macelster community via email and the Coronavirus Disease Response page.
+Macalester is waiting for guidance from the United States federal and Minnesota state governments in determining which vaccines received outside the US will be accepted and/or if there is a risk in receiving a US vaccine upon arrival if you had a different vaccine recently.
+Macalester will have vaccines available when you arrive on campus.
+When more information is made available, it will be shared with the Macalester community via email and the Coronavirus Disease Response page.
 Though conclusive guidance does not currently exist, Macalester expects all international and domestic students to be able to fully participate safely upon arrival.

-If you are on the Macalester insurance plan (UHCSR), the charges for the vaccinations are billed directly to the insurance and there is no charge.
-If you are on a private plan, charges are either billed to your Student Account or can be paid in cash the same day.
-Billing statements are sent after 7-10 business days, which you can then submit to your private insurance company for reimbursement.
+If you are on the Macalester-offered insurance plan (UHCSR), the charges for the vaccinations are billed directly to the insurance and there is no charge.